Updated April 2026

 What is Funeral Insurance?

-Funeral insurance pays a lump sum when you die, intended to help your family cover funeral expenses without financial stress.
+Funeral insurance provides a lump sum when you pass away, helping your family cover funeral expenses without financial pressure.

-A funeral in New Zealand can cost anywhere from $8,000 to $15,000 or more depending on the type of service, whether you choose burial or cremation, the location and other factors.
-Funeral insurance is designed to cover these costs so your family does not have to pay out of pocket or wait for estate funds to be released.
+Funerals in Australia typically cost between $4,000 and $15,000, depending on whether you choose cremation or burial, the type of service and the location.
+Funeral insurance is designed to cover these costs so your family does not have to draw on savings or wait for estate funds to become available.

-Unlike full life insurance, funeral insurance typically covers smaller amounts - commonly $5,000 to $25,000 - and may have simplified acceptance criteria.
-Some plans accept applicants without any health questions, though these often come with longer stand-down periods during which illness-related death is not covered.
+Unlike standard life insurance, funeral insurance covers smaller amounts - commonly $3,000 to $15,000 - and often comes with simplified acceptance criteria.
+Some plans accept applicants without health questions, though these typically include longer waiting periods during which death from natural causes is not covered.

-The main differences between funeral insurance plans come down to acceptance criteria, premium structure and stand-down periods.
+Australian funeral insurance plans differ mainly in acceptance criteria, premium structure and waiting periods.

 Simplified Underwriting

-A short set of health questions without requiring a full medical exam.
-May offer shorter stand-down periods and lower premiums than guaranteed acceptance.
+Involves a short set of health questions without a full medical examination.
+May come with shorter waiting periods and lower premiums than guaranteed acceptance plans.

-Some applicants may be declined based on answers
+Some applicants may be declined based on their answers

 Full Underwriting